Import libraries

 Different objects categorized along a certain ordered sequence, lists are ordered, iterable, mutable (adding or removing objects changes the list size), can contain multiple data types.

-# create an empty list (two ways)
+Empty list (two ways)

 empty_list = []